-Digitalization has simplified many aspects of our day-to-day lives: communicating, banking, traveling, organizing, shopping.
-However, as our lives have gotten easier, so too has it become easier for cyber criminals to gain access to our personal data and sensitive information.
-As we conduct more and more business and transactions using our computer and mobile devices, there are more streams of data in transit.
+Digitalization has simplified many aspects of our day-to-day lives: communicating, banking, travelling, organizing, shopping.
+However, as our lives have gotten more manageable, so too has it become more accessible for cybercriminals to gain access to our personal data and sensitive information.
+As we conduct more and more business and transactions using our computers and mobile devices, there are more streams of data in transit.
 Protecting the transfer of this data is pivotal for guaranteeing not just the ease of our online activities, but also their security.

-Digital payments are an especially easy target for fraud.
-Back in the 20th century when we made analog purchases in shops or at specific locations, there was already a rudimentary two-factor authentication in place: the merchant (salesperson) used something we had (our credit card) and something we are (our signature) to verify our identity and ultimately authenticate a payment.
+Digital payments are a straightforward target for fraud.
+Back in the 20th century when we made analogue purchases in shops or at specific locations, there was already a rudimentary two-factor authentication in place: the merchant (salesperson) used something we had (our credit card) and something we are (our signature) to verify our identity and ultimately authenticate a payment.
 When shopping moved online, there was no longer a 2FA verification process.
 Anyone with our credit card number could use it to make a purchase.
-It was this risk that gave birth to 3-D Secure: a method for safeguarding online payments by creating a new second authentication factor, a unique pin or code number.
+This risk gave birth to 3-D Secure: a method for safeguarding online payments by creating a new second authentication factor, a unique pin or code number.

 The mechanics of online payments with 3-D Secure